Hazon Seal Mini-Grants

 Food and Climate

 - Grants are available on a first come, first served basis.
 Hence, there is no deadline and grants are available until the funds are all awarded.
-To ensure availability, you are encouraged to apply soon.
-Grants are still available at this time.
+Grants are no longer available at this time.

-- Grants are up to $750 and there are eight available.
-If applicants need less than $750 they can ask for less.
+- Grants are up to $750, though if applicants need less than $750 they can ask for less.